PetrAPConsulting/image2md/README.md

 - Creates nice clear markdown mermaid from flowcharts and process diagrams
 - Preserves anotations and tables with measurements
 - Generates log files for troubleshooting
 - IMPORTANT: If you need output in different language than ENG you need to translate system prompt in python script.
-Even though Anthropic models are multilingual, language of sytem prompt determinates language of output except data it directly transfers from source, like content of tables.
+Even though Anthropic and Mistral models are multilingual, language of sytem prompt determinates language of output except data it directly transfers from source, like content of tables.

 ### Troubleshooting